TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Run RepeatModeler and RepeaMasker [TBC]

 Repeats were identified RepeatModeler v.2.0.674 and RepeatMasker v.4.1.875 using default parameters.
-[TBC]
+Repeatmodeler identifies highly repeated regions and constructs consensus sequences and repeatmasker searches these consensus sequences in the genome an identified their positions.

 ### Get intergenic start and end positions for gene pairs